yegor256/takes/README.md

 Maven will start the server and you can see it at `http://localhost:8080`.

-## Using in a servlet app
+## Using in a Servlet App

-Create a take with constructor accepting `ServletContext`:
+Create a Take with constructor accepting `ServletContext`:

 ```java
 package com.myapp;